utPLSQL/utPLSQL.github.io/README.md

 This also works in harmony with the gh-pages branches on the various other repository to create a single website.
 For example the [utpsql](https://github.com/utPLSQL/utPLSQL) repositories [gh-pages](https://github.com/utPLSQL/utPLSQL/tree/gh-pages) branch, is visible at [https://utplsql.github.io/utPLSQL/](https://utplsql.github.io/utPLSQL/).

-This allows for documentation from each sub repository to host it's own documentation without having to modify the utpsql.github.io repsitory directly.
+This allows for documentation from each sub repository to host it's own documentation without having to modify the utplsql.github.io repository directly.